Respected by regulator, industry and government.

 Landlord Action stands up for landlords.

-Landlord Action is one the UK’s best known eviction and housing law specialists – authorised and regulated by the Solicitors Regulation Authority.
+Landlord Action is one of the UK’s best known eviction and housing law specialists – authorised and regulated by the Solicitors Regulation Authority.

 To help landlords, we have campaigned to have the law changed.
 Now, our constant battles are with the legal process, the court system, opportunist tenants and their lawyers.